-By contrast, extensive hydrogen exchange in CH4 likely proceeds post-generation for unconventional petroleum systems where the source rocks are also the reservoirs.
-In these self-sourced systems, CH4 that remains entrapped in pore spaces will probably have exchanged hydrogens with surrounding organics or with any available water as long as the rock has been exposed to temperatures of at least ~130 °C at maximum burial.
-This is supported with observations that at elevated maturities, CH4 approaches isotopic equilibrium with co-existing formation waters in unconventional reservoirs such as the Utica, Marcellus, and Eagle Ford, consistent with transfer of H from paleo-groundwaters to methane (Wang et al., 2015; Xie et al., 2021).
+By contrast, extensive hydrogen exchange in CH4 likely occurs followinggeneration for unconventional petroleum systems where the source rocks are also the reservoirs.
+In these self-sourced systems, CH4 that remains entrapped in pore spaces will probably have exchanged hydrogens with surrounding organics or with any available water as long as the rock has been exposed to temperatures of at least ~130 °C at maximum burial for several million years (Fig. 8B).
+This is supported with observations that at elevated thermal maturities, CH4 approaches isotopic equilibrium with co-existing formation waters in unconventional reservoirs such as the Utica, Marcellus, and Eagle Ford, consistent with transfer of H from paleo-groundwaters to methane (Wang et al., 2015; Xie et al., 2021).
+In source-rock reservoirs which are no longer at maximum burial depths, methane may undergo retrograde isotopic exchange during cooling.
+Closure in these cases is highly sensitive to rates of exhumation (Reiners and Brandon, 2006), particularly as the rock passes through the range of temperatures between 130 and 160 °C (Fig. 8B).

 Generation potential of natural gas

-Volumetric calculations based on source rock extent, type, richness, and maturity are used to estimate the mass of hydrocarbons generated by source rocks undergoing thermal maturation.
+Volumetric calculations based on source rock extent, type, richness, and thermal maturity are used to estimate the mass of hydrocarbons generated by source rocks undergoing thermal maturation.
 These calculations are the basis of estimates of potential resources when assessing frontier basins when only coarse constraints on source rock presence and character are available (Schmoker, 1994).
 They are also formalized as programmatic subroutines embedded in modern basin modeling packages (Tissot and Espitalié, 1975; Cooles et al., 1986; Pepper and Corvi, 1995; Tissot, 2003; Freund et al., 2007; Hantschel and Kauerauf, 2009; Stainforth, 2009; Fjellanger et al., 2010) which take spatially-resolved hydrogen index (HI) values of source horizons as a key input constraint.

 In a series of experiments, Wenger and Price (1991) heated shale source rocks and coals in the presence of water for 30 days at temperatures of 150 to 500 °C. They observed that HI values often increased with experimental temperature, instead of declining as would be expected for simple depletion of initial kerogen via cracking reactions.
 Furthermore, more hydrocarbons were generated in some experiments than the theoretical maximum yield expected if H in generated petroleum was only derived from organic matter (Price, 2001, their Figure 3).
 This excess hydrocarbon yield was attributed to incorporation of H2O-derived hydrogen during the hydrolytic disproportionation of kerogen into CO2 + CH4 and other small paraffins, consistent with theoretical and experimental constraints on petroleum degradation in aqueous environments (Helgeson et al., 1993, 2009; Seewald, 1994, 2001, 2003).